 So this is the hardest part.
 You should be trying to assess the overall feel the rug will bring to the room.
-Do don’t worry about every detail in the rug.
+Don’t worry about every detail in the rug.
 Look at the product pictures and see if you like the how the rug makes those spaces feel, then add it to the list, or don’t.
 It’s ok if the color doesn’t exactly match other details in your room.

 One thing to consider, especially if you have carpet, is the how the rug will with coordinate with the color of your carpet.
 The more similar the undertones are, the more seamlessly your rug will blend.